Updated: Aug 17

 Location (Copenhagen), Industries (Financial Services), Title (CIO)

 Tip: If your LinkedIn search returns more than 1,000 results, you will only be able to see the first 1,000 results (10 results per page * 100 pages).
-To workaround this limitation, we recommend that you narrow or your search by adjusting your search filters or using Boolean search.
+To workaround this limitation, we recommend that you narrow your search either by adjusting your search filters or using Boolean search.

 Let’s say you want to run a new search targeting IT Managers in the Copenhagen area.
 So you fill in the LinkedIn search filters accordingly and run your search to find that LinkedIn has surfaced 2,200 profiles that match the criteria (looks good, right?).
 But as you take a closer look, you’re not happy with the results.
 Instead of returning just “IT Managers”, Linkedin has sprinkled your search results with irrelevant profiles – IT Development Managers, IT Project Managers and IT Change Managers – that you were hoping to avoid (see image below).